Assassin's Creed (comic series): Homecoming

-In the present, Galina starts training Erudito agents to use Assassin tactics, and leads a team in Mogadishu, Somalia, to locate the elusive Joseph.
+In the present, Galina starts training Erudito agents to use Assassin tactics, and leads a team to Mogadishu, Somalia, to locate Joseph.
 He ambushes Galina, but the Erudito agents manage to subdue him, just as reports of Erudito's island hideout being under attack come in.
 Realizing Joseph is the only one with a plane, the team convinces him to fly them back to the island in exchange for an opportunity to talk with Charlotte.
 In the Animus, Hiram and Giovanni's mission in Florence is ultimately unsuccessful as the Templar manages to escape with the Apple of Eden.
-The two blame each other for the mission's failure, and Giovanni, in a blind act of jealousy, attempts to ruin his rival's chances with Elena by telling her about Hiram's affair with another woman.
+The two blame each other for the mission's failure, and Giovanni, in an act of jealousy, attempts to ruin his rival's chances with Elena by telling her about Hiram's affair with another woman.
 When Elena confronts Hiram, a fight ensues between him and Giovanni, which Elena attempts to break up.
-During the fight, Consus speaks through Giovanni and leaves a cryptic message for Charlotte, terrifying Elena and causing her to accidentally fall to her death.
+During the fight, Consus possesses Giovanni and leaves a cryptic message for Charlotte, terrifying Elena and causing her to accidentally fall to her death.
 While Giovanni awakens with no recollection of what just happened, a devastated Hiram blames him for Elena's death and vows revenge.
-This incident is what ultimately led Hiram to betray the Assassins and attempt to steal the Apple of Eden, believing it would allow him to be reunited with Elena.

-Having obtained the information she sought, Charlotte exists the Animus just as Erudito's base is discovered and attacked by the Templars.
-Kody sets up explosives to destroy the servers and prevent the Templars from getting their data, but while making a backup, he is shot and killed.
-After Charlotte mourns her friend's death, she, Florencia and the remaining Erudito agents make their way to a cave on the other side of the island where Florencia has hidden getaway boats.
-However, Charlotte is warned by her Eagle Vision not to go inside and realizes Sanchez has been following her movements using a tracking device and has likely set up an ambush in the cave.
-To make up for her mistake, she decides to lure the Templars away so that everyone else can escape.